 To start with, the simplest: I haven't felt the emotional flatness for a long time now - more than six months, I think.
 I still occasionally get overcome by what feels like depression, or a sort of anger which I'm unable to articulate - but the causes of such states are generally quite clear (returning from holiday, or having an argument), even if their vehemence does point to a lasting emotional fragility.
 Maybe those earlier periods of total dissociation - lasting between minutes and hours - were still residual effects of the emotional readjustment that was necessary after prolonged starvation.
-(See a study on problems with emotional recognition and regulation in anorexics.)
+(See Harrison et al. on problems with emotional recognition and regulation in people with anorexia.)

 The self-loathing has diminished almost to the point of disappearing too.
-I'm still not terribly good at being lenient or forgiving with myself, so that a single mistake - an incorrect reference in an article I've sent off, most recently - can plague me for hours and days (as I'll discuss further below, as a part of more generalised anxiety).
-I still come home from seminars or dinnertime discussions worried that I've argued too intensely or not been attentive enough; but this doesn't generally spiral into a conviction of my own worthlessness or wickedness.
-I don't any more find that I hate myself, and I've found that guilt about the past has simply diminished with the time that passes during which I'm kinder to others, and can make them happy rather than only ever sad or angry.
-I still feel bad about some friendships which ended when my illness did, for varying reasons, and intend to resolve that guilt in some way when I can.
+I'm still not terribly good at being lenient or forgiving with myself, so that a single mistake - an incorrect reference in an article I've sent off, most recently - can plague me for hours and days (as I'll expand on in a moment, this is a part of more generalised anxiety).
+Socially, I still come home from seminars or dinnertime discussions worried that I've argued too intensely or not been attentive enough; but this doesn't generally spiral into a conviction of my own worthlessness or wickedness.
+I don't any more find that I hate myself, and guilt about the past has simply diminished with the time that passes during which I'm kinder to others, and can make them happy rather than only ever sad or angry.
+I still feel bad about some friendships which ended when my illness did, for varying reasons, and I intend to resolve that guilt in some way when I can.
 But the longer I live without anorexia, the more completely I understand that I am a fundamentally different person from the ill me, and that relationships which worked for her and the other person will not necessarily work for either of us now - or perhaps even that relationships which worked then are positively unlikely to work now.